It’s complicated: Zimbabweans see Mugabe’s legacy as mixed

 “Zimbabweans, you are an ungrateful lot,” a man shouted back.
 “He gave you independence, and then returned the land from the whites.”

 At one time, Mugabe was an electric figure, a champion of Africa’s struggle to shake off the last vestiges of white minority rule on a continent that had been colonized over centuries.
-In 1980, he presided over the end of Rhodesia and the creation of independent Zimbabwe, promising a new era of racial reconciliation and economic growth.
+In 1980, he presided over the end of what was called Rhodesia and the creation of independent Zimbabwe, promising racial reconciliation and economic growth.

 Then, things turned ominous.